-$$\ell = \lambda H[\bar{z}] + \mathbb{E}[D(y, x)]. \tag{7}$$
+$$\ell = \lambda H[\bar{z}] + \mathbb{E}[D(y, x)].$$ (7)

-The first term is typically the entropy (Shannon, 1948) of the discrete codes \bar{z} , which provides a lower bound on the bitrate for transmitting the quantized coefficients.
-The second term is the distortion between the compressed image y and the original image x, which we quantified with an IQA model D. The Lagrange multiplier λ controls the rate-distortion trade-off.
-Due to substantially different scales of IQA models, we would need to manually adjust λ for each model in order to enable fair comparison at similar bitrates.
+The first term is typically the entropy of the discrete codes \bar{z} , which provides a lower bound on the bitrate for transmitting the quantized coefficients (Shannon 1948).
+The second term is the distortion between the reconstructed image y and the original image x, as quantified by the full-reference IQA model D. The Lagrange multiplier λ controls the ratedistortion trade-off.
+Due to substantially different scales of IQA model values, λ should be adjusted for each model in order to enable fair comparison at similar bitrates, an extremely time-intensive process.
 To avoid this, following Agustsson et al. (2019), we set $\lambda = 0$ in Eq.
 (7), and controlled an upper bound on bitrate by adjusting the architecture of f_s (i.e., the dimension of \bar{z}) and the number of quantization levels L in Q. This elimination of the entropy from the objective also means that we did not need to continually re-estimate the probability mass function $P(\bar{z})$, which varies with changes in the network parameters.
 The optimization objective in Eq.
 (7) is reduced to where φ and ψ are the parameters of f_a and f_s , respectively.
-The expectation is approximated by averaging over mini-batches of training images.
+The expectation is approximated by averaging over minibatches of training images.